MaayanLab/predicting-gene-function/README.md

     3. An R list with a filtered version of the original PPI, which is necessary for the creation of Venn diagrams.

 #### Making Venn Diagrams
-1. Convert the newly generated PPIs from set form to paired form (a function is available for this in the ppiConversionFunctions.R script.)
+1. Convert the newly generated PPIs from set form to paired form (a function is available for this in the ppiConversionFunctions.R script).
 2. Use the pertinent Venn diagram R script.
-    1.
+    1. For example, a triple Venn diagram of all the old PPI files can be created by the R script, intVenn_allOld.R.

 ## Miscellaneous
 1. In creating the violin plots, the violin data from the data folder should be uploaded beforehand.